A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Details in Molecular Generation Benchmark

 \subsection{Implementation Details}

 \textbf{Denoising model.} The denoising network is parameterized by a four-layer Pairformer architecture with $4$ attention heads, using hidden dimensions of $256$ for single-node representations and $128$ for pair representations.
 Single-node representations are used to denoise atom attributes of the molecular graph using a two-layer MLP with a hidden dimension of $256$, while pair representations are used to denoise bond attributes using a two-layer MLP with a hidden dimension of $128$.
-Before being passed into the Pairformer, pair representations are initialized by transforming edge features, concatenations of atom-pair features, and a time conditioning signal with separate two-layer MLPs and combining the resulting embeddings additively.
-Single representations are initialized from atom features and the time conditioning signal via two-layer MLPs.
+Before being passed into the Pairformer, pair representations are initialized by transforming edge features, concatenations of atom-pair features, and a time conditioning signal with two-layer MLPs.
+Single representations are initialized from atom features and the time conditioning signal.

 \textbf{Training configuration.} The learning rate is set to $3\mathrm{e}{-4}$ with a cosine learning-rate scheduler.
 The batch size is $512$, and models are trained for $100$ epochs.
-All other hyper-parameters, including weight decay, adjacency matrix scaling, and noise scheduling, follow the default GruM configuration \citep{jo2023graph}.
+All other hyper-parameters, including weight decay, scaling, and noise scheduling, follow the default GruM configuration \citep{jo2023graph}.

-\textbf{Representation alignment.} We adopt a representation alignment-based distillation objective to train molecular generative models with auxiliary supervision from Boltz2 representations.
-Given a noisy molecule $m_t$ and its corresponding clean molecule $m$, the training objective is defined as follows:
+\textbf{Representation alignment.} We adopt a representation alignment-based distillation objective to train molecular generative models, specifically GruM, with auxiliary supervision from Boltz2 representations.
+Given a noisy molecule $m_t$ and its corresponding clean molecule $m$, we define the training objective as follows:

+where $\mathcal{L}_{\text{GruM}}$ denotes the denoising loss of GruM, $s_{\theta}(m_t)$ is the denoising prediction, $h_{\theta}(m_t)$ denotes the output of the distillation network given the hidden representation of the generative model, and $f(m)$ denotes the frozen Boltz2 representation of the clean molecule.
+For distillation, we introduce a lightweight distillation network, a two-layer MLP with a hidden dimension of $1536$.
+The distillation network maps generative model representations to the Boltz2 representation space.
+Boltz2 representations $f(m)$ are precomputed for all molecules.
+We also flatten the single and pair representations when applying representation alignment, while masking out-of-range indices.